trstringer/awesome-tech-conferences/README.md

 - :star: (Oct 27) [Columbus Code Camp](https://columbuscodecamp.com) (Columbus, OH, USA) - A technology-agnostic community event where software developers learn from their peers.

 ## September 2018
+- :star: (September 26–28) [GHC-18](https://ghc.anitab.org/) (Houston, TX) - Grace Hopper Celebration is the world's largest gathering of women technologists!
+- :star: (September 26–28) [The Strange Loop 2018](https://thestrangeloop.com/) (St. Louis, MO, USA) - Strange Loop is a multi-disciplinary conference that brings together the developers and thinkers building tomorrow's technology in fields such as emerging languages, alternative databases, concurrency, distributed systems, security, and the web.
 - :star: (September 19-22) [Tapia 2018](http://tapiaconference.org/) (Orlando, FL) - The Tapia conference has always been a premier venue to acknowledge, to promote and to celebrate diversity in computing.
-- :star: (September 26–28) [GHC-18](https://ghc.anitab.org/) (Houston, TX) - Grace Hopper Celebration is the world's largest gathering of women technologists!

 ## August 2018
 - :star: (August 27-30) [GopherCon](https://gophercon.com/) (Denver, CO) - Focused on everything Golang.